 We are leveraging our growth strategies to capture market share by providing high quality service.
-According to a 2019 survey of health and life safety tags, our ASCs averaged 25% fewer deficiencies compared with the total market, with 6.3 deficiencies at our ASCs compared to 8.4 in other ASCs.
-Similarly, our surgical hospitals averaged 48% fewer deficiencies per survey compared to all other hospitals surveyed, with 17.6 deficiencies for our surgical hospitals compared with 33.7 deficiencies at other hospitals according to a 2019 industry survey.
-In addition, 71% of our surgical hospitals in 2019 were rated five star in the CMS star rating, with the remaining 29% rated four star.
-This has resulted in an average patient net promoter score of 94, based on patient satisfaction surveys conducted from December 2019 to May 2020.
+According to a survey of health and life safety tags, our ASCs averaged 25% fewer deficiencies compared with the total market, with 6.3 deficiencies at our ASCs compared to 8.4 in other ASCs.
+Similarly, our surgical hospitals averaged 48% fewer deficiencies per survey compared to all other hospitals surveyed, with 17.6 deficiencies for our surgical hospitals compared with 33.7 deficiencies at other hospitals according to an industry survey.
+In addition, 94% of our surgical hospitals were rated four to five stars in the CMS star rating.
+This has resulted in an overall patient experience score of 95, based on patient satisfaction surveys conducted from May 2022 to July 2022.